 3-4 class periods, 40 minutes in length

 Students will be able to understand surface tension as it relates to creating marbled paper.
 Students will understand some history of marbling.
-Students will be able to create patterns by floating colors on top of water and applying it to paper to create an original print.
+Students will be able to create patterns by floating colors on top of the water and applying them to paper to create an original print.
 Students will make an origami box and/or gift bag with the paper

-Push edges of paper down and then grab a corner and lift.
+Push edges of the paper down and then grab a corner and lift.
 Listen to all the gasps.
 From there I settle students to their projects and call two students at a time to create their paper.
 I like to hand out the paper and have them write their name on it with a pen or fine type sharpie in the corner, small.
 Then they bring up the paper and marble it.
-It takes no less than two days for me to get through a class of about 20 students, but I do make extra marbled paper for absent students and students who don’t love their paper.
-I then have them make a gift bags and/or origami boxes with their papers.
+It takes no less than two days for me to get through a class of about 20 students, but I do make extra marbled paper for absent students and students who don’t love their papers.
+I then have them make gift bags and/or origami boxes with their papers.
 It’s tight. but I have gotten through both in one period.
 You know your class and your comfort level leading them through the activity (and I do encourage teachers to run through it by themselves in advance.
 Instructions for the box and bag can be found in the resource section of My Art Lesson.
-Click here for box and here for bag.
+Click here for the box and here for the bag.

 Marbling Paper and Fabric by Carol Taylor and Patty Schleicher

 We suggest buying you carragean powder and other marbling supplies at Marbling Supplies Etsy Shop.